hpc/charliecloud/doc/ch-grow_desc.rst

 reference, which we do not plan to change.

 Substitution of variables set in base images is not yet supported.

+While :code:`ch-grow` does not yet have a build cache, our plan is that :code:`ARG` and :code:`ENV` will cause a cache miss upon *definition*, in contrast with Docker where the variables miss upon *use*, except for certain cache-excluded variables that never cause misses.

 :code:`.dockerignore` file
 --------------------------